-On April 1, 2021 the Supreme Court issued its decision in the Facebook case, narrowly interpreting ATDS.
+In April, 2021, the Supreme Court issued its decision in the Facebook case, narrowly interpreting ATDS.
 The Court held, "Congress' definition of an autodialer requires that in all cases, whether storing or producing numbers to be called, the equipment in question must use a random or sequential number generator."
 Though not dispositive, the Company believes the ruling is favorable to its defense.
-The parties participated in another case management conference on May 7, 2021.
-At the May 7, 2021 case management conference, the Court lifted the stay on class-related discovery that the Court had previously imposed on July 17, 2020.
-The parties continue to engage in pre-trial discovery.
-A trial date remains to be set.
+The parties participated in another case management conference in May, 2021.
+At the May, 2021 case management conference, the Court lifted the stay on class-related discovery that the Court had previously imposed.
+By mutual agreement of the parties, the Court imposed a stay of the case for 90 days and set a case management conference to be held in December, 2021.